 Therefore, make sure you define an exception process for those devices so they don’t get accidentally retired or have compliance enforced on them.
 Designing exception policies ahead of time will make it much smoother to review, approve / deny, and track an exception when it’s requested.

 Survey and Prepare the Environment for Management and Remediation

 To prepare the environment for management and remediation, make sure your devices are enrolled in the tools you selected like Microsoft Configuration Manager (on-prem), Microsoft Intune (cloud), or Microsoft-supported third-party management tools.
 Doing so will let you take accurate inventory close to real-time, make necessary configurations and remediations, and (most importantly) report compliance.

 Make sure all endpoint devices are enrolled in appropriate endpoint management tools.
 This will allow for inventory to be performed, remediations to be applied, and compliance to be enforced.
-Azure Active Directory Conditional Access cannot determine whether the device is in a compliant state if it’s not managed.
+Microsoft Entra ID (formerly known as Azure Active Directory) Conditional Access cannot determine whether the device is in a compliant state if it’s not managed.

 You may also need to enable new features and functionality within your infrastructure to manage remote device security and configuration and Microsoft Intune or through Microsoft Configuration Manager.
-This might include enabling Azure Active Directory Hybrid Join, Co-Management for Configuration Manager and Intune, or setting up a Cloud Management Gateway.
+This might include enabling Entra ID Hybrid Join, Co-Management for Configuration Manager and Intune, or setting up a Cloud Management Gateway.